Skip to main content

 2. Where the duplicate indefeasible title has passed through several hands after delivery from the land title office, the registered owner should obtain affidavits from each party so as to establish the continuity or chain of events leading to the loss or destruction.

-3. If satisfied with the proof of loss or destruction, the registrar supplies the applicant with the form of notice to be published in the B.C.
-Gazette for a specified number of insertions.
+3. If satisfied with the proof of loss or destruction, the registrar supplies the applicant with the form of notice to be published in the Gazette for a specified number of insertions.
 In some cases the registrar may dispense with publication under s.
 193(4).
 The following is an example of the form of publication.

 4. The registered owner or the registered owner’s agent files a statutory declaration establishing that the applicant has complied with the advertising requirements of the registrar.